 Ashwagandha has been a part of Ayurvedic medicine for thousands of years, mostly as a treatment for infertility.
 Until recently, Western medicine tended to scoff at the idea that this small evergreen shrub produced anything more than a captivating myth.
 However, once Western researchers finally got around to taking a look at Ashwagandha, they were impressed.

 It turns out “Indian ginseng,” as it’s also called, does pretty much what traditional healers have been saying for centuries that it does: boost testosterone (37) and increase sperm counts.
-Ashwagandha is most often taken as a supplement, but we’re avoiding direct supplementation with this list.
-Fortunately, it can also be sprinkled into your latte or used in baking.
+Ashwagandha is most often taken as a supplement in capsule form, but ashwagandha powder can also be sprinkled into your latte or used in baking.

 33. Eat Coconuts